Introduction to Appium

 - In Microsoft Windows, appium inspector is not supported

-It is a language agnostic supports web driver application program interface, allows cross-platform tests.
-Applications are efficient, accurate, fast and free from bugs which save a hell lot of time and cost of the project.
+It is a language-agnostic supports web driver application program interface, allows cross-platform tests.
+Applications are efficient, accurate, fast, and free from bugs, which saves a lot of time and cost.
 Keeping all this in mind learning appium will be worth it.

 This has been a guide to What is Appium.
 Here we discuss the concepts, working, with pros and cons of Appium.
 You can also go through our other suggested articles to learn more –